justint/papaya/README.md

 ]
 ```

-`font_awesome` attribute specified the font awesome classes, you can find them in [Font Awesome](https://fontawesome.com/).
-Be carefull, different version of font awesome may include different sets of icons, you can change the version of font awesome by changing CDN in `[extra.cdn]` section:
+The `font_awesome` attribute specifies the Font Awesome classes; you can find them in [Font Awesome](https://fontawesome.com/).
+Be aware that different versions of Font Awesome may include different sets of icons; you can change your version of Font Awesome by updating the CDN path in the `[extra.cdn]` section:

 ```toml
 [extra]